sottey/goteplan/README.md

 Flags:
   -b, --basedir string   Root location of the NotePlan data -h, --help             help for goteplan
+  -r, --render           If present, display will attempt to render markdown.
+If not, source will be shown.

 Use "goteplan [command] --help" for more information about a command.
 ```